p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    echo ${JWK_SET_URI}
    ```

-   > **Note**: Copy the above four values to the text editor, you will be using these values in Lab 8.
+   > **Note**: Copy and save the above four output values to the notepad/text editor, you will be using these values in Lab 8.

 1. To add the necessary web redirect URIs to the Azure AD Application Registration, run the following command: